dirkpetersen/nvflare-cancer/README.md

 ### Client API with external process (Slurm use case)

 NVFlare supports the use of [external processes](https://github.com/NVIDIA/NVFlare/blob/main/examples/hello-world/ml-to-fl/README.md#advanced-user-options-client-api-with-different-implementations) which enables us to spawn of a job to an hpc cluster.
-Please connect to the login node of your HPC cluster and run a simulator job :
+Please connect to the login node of your HPC cluster and run a POC job :

 - You can write your client side training script following examples https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-world/ml-to-fl